Types of Nappies

 Wool nappy covers are not waterproof but are water resistant.
 It can store water vapours without feeling damp, perfect for hot climates.
 Wool covers are the most breathable and natural type of cover.
-They come in various styles: pull up, tie on or snap in closures.
+They come in various styles: pull up, tie on, snap in or button closures.
 They are durable and long-lasting.
 Wool covers can be used multiple times between washes.
 Wool covers need to be lanolised regularly to maintain water resistance.
-Wool nappy covers are sized.
+Wool nappy covers are usually sized.

 Bamboo and Hemp are both very absorbent materials.
 They shrink after the first few washes so don't be alarmed if that had happened.
 Nappies that have bamboo or hemp in the composition need to go through 8 - 10 washes before they reach their full absorbency.
 It is always recommended to launder new nappies before it's first use.
 There are a few ways to achieve the absorbency needed for use: